Magnesium responsive RNA element: Function

-Also, it is important to note that although the magnesium responsive RNA element appears similar to the M-box riboswitch based on structure and function, they are not the same.
+Although the magnesium responsive RNA element appears similar to the M-box riboswitch based on structure and function, they are not the same.
 The way in which both the M-box riboswitch may appear similar to that of the magnesium responsive RNA element is in the structures of their respective aptamers.
 The M-box riboswitch has been found to contain a metalloregulatory RNA similar in structure and function to that of the magnesium responsive RNA element.
 Similarly, this riboswitch also has the ability to become involved in transcriptional and translational regulation.
 For instance, the version of the M-box riboswitch which is found in the microorganism B. subtilis has the ability to shut off the expression of downstream genes in a magnesium-concentration dependent manner.
 However, what sets the magnesium responsive RNA element apart from this type of riboswitch is the fact that they display different distribution patterns in relation to the genes that they transcriptionally regulate.
 As opposed to the mgtA riboswitch class which regulates genes downstream of itself, the M-box riboswitch class is instead located upstream of the genes that it regulates which includes genes that encode magnesium transporters and other various proteins such as a Mycobacterium cell surface protein and cell division proteins.